The Best Kansas Homeowners Insurance Company

 Kansas’ most populous county — Johnson County, located just outside Kansas City — is the only one with an average premium under $2,000.

 Meanwhile, rural areas throughout the state, including southeast Kansas’ Finney County, and Saline County, located about 100 miles north of Wichita, have some of the highest premiums.
-Why?
-Well, even though they have a smaller population, the rural counties are more susceptible to catastrophic weather conditions.
+Even though they have a smaller population, the rural counties are more susceptible to catastrophic weather conditions.

 The NAIC also notes that the degree of exposure to catastrophe affects the cost of insurance.
 And Kansas isn’t lacking in that arena.
-To begin with the state is part of Tornado Alley and experiences roughly 100 tornadoes annually.
+The state is part of Tornado Alley and experiences roughly 100 tornadoes annually.
 While tornadoes of all intensities occur throughout Kansas, it’s important to note that central and eastern Kansas — composed of predominantly rural areas — see the most tornadoes.
 That means the region also sees the most damage and thus increased premiums.

 Tornadoes aren’t the only weather concern in Kansas, though.
 Residents also have to contend with wildfires, which are a growing trend.
 In 2017 alone, wildfires burned more than 700,000 acres across 21 counties, according to the Kansas Farm Bureau.
 However, the most damage occured in southwest Kansas, which is also a mostly rural area.
 In fact, those wildfires set a state record, breaking the previous year’s.